Do Clients Really Need High-Res Images? A Guide to Providing The Right Deliverables

 Why Defaulting to Hi-Res Is a Problem

 For starters, hi-res files come with larger file sizes.
-So they either have to rely on web developers to reformat the images (and web developers are not going to care about the impact of cropping/resizing etc), or they are left with slower load times on websites, emails, etc. Sometimes, images don’t load at all due to poor internet or cell service.
-Not great results for your client’s investment.
+So they either have to rely on web developers to reformat the images, or they are left with slower load times on websites, emails, etc. Sometimes, images don’t load at all due to poor internet or cell service.
+Not great for your clients.

 Taking it a step further, when we slow down their website, that causes an increase in bounce rate (people leaving the site), which then causes the algorithm to believe the site doesn’t deserve attention.
 In turn, this starts to hurt your rankings, all because of slower load times affecting the website functionality.